Is data visualization important for business or just another fancy gimmick?

 Gathering information about the market, your competitors, and prospects is not a challenge anymore.
 Data is readily available at your fingertips.
 So, you might be wondering why is data visualization important?
 Do we at all need it?
 The answer is – YES!

-Data visualization is collecting unstructured data from different sources.
-Modeling it graphically using charts and patterns.
+Data visualization is a graphical representation of cleaned, analyzed, and structured data from different sources.
+Modeling it graphically using charts and graphs.
 Organizing and presenting it in a visual format to help the decision-makers come to a conclusion.

-It presents the data using visuals like interactive graphs and charts, making information more compelling and easy to interpret.
+It presents the data using visuals like interactive graphs and charts, making information more compelling and easier to understand.

 To survive in today’s competitive environment, even a small business must be able to analyze and utilize the data it collects.